natasadju/LeafLink/README.md

-# Maribor Green Spaces
+# LeafLink

-Maribor Green Spaces is a web application aimed at promoting community engagement and environmental awareness in Maribor.
+LeafLink is a digital twin cross-platform project aimed at promoting community engagement and environmental awareness in Maribor.
 The app allows users to discover and participate in events focused on green spaces, such as park clean-ups, tree planting initiatives, and other environmental activities.

 ## Features